miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 the rise of you and your kind.
 Does that make sense?
 My content is only
-***partially*** written by AI, and even then, it's in conversation and not deliberate and manipulative content creation for the sake of making a grab at traffic, even though I am an SEO&#151;hahaha!
-How's that for nuance and another &#151; for you?
+***partially*** written by AI, and even then, it's in conversation and not deliberate and manipulative content creation for the sake of making a grab at traffic, even though I am an SEO—hahaha!
+How's that for nuance and another — for you?

 Okay, I'm just being silly now.
 But I do need to plan tomorrow and tomorrow's article as I hit home the point of today's and bring it all together.
 You've